How I became a designer

 How I got into design

 Since I was a kid, I’ve always loved art, craft, drawing and making things.
-While I found creative ventures fun, I only ever pictured myself doing a regular ‘stable’ office job at a big company, because that’s what adults do right?
+While I found creative ventures fun, I only ever pictured myself doing a regular ‘stable’ office job at a big company, because that’s what adults do, right?
 For a long time I thought this passion would eventually lead me to study architecture, so I chose a technical high school track to prepare for it.
-At the end of high school I realised what really excited me wasn’t just buildings, it was art, visual storytelling and the challenge of bringing ideas to life.
+At the end of high school I realized what really excited me wasn’t just buildings, it was art, visual storytelling and the challenge of bringing ideas to life.
 So I decided to follow that instinct and pursue a degree in graphic design.

 While I was starting university, I had the bittersweet experience of seeing my father lose the job he had held his entire life.
 Instead of giving up, he decided to found his own company, and that moment turned into an unexpected opportunity for me.
 As I was developing my skills in design, I was able to take the lead in shaping the company’s visual identity and brand, creating the graphic materials, product presentations and all the elements a new business needs to communicate effectively.
 At the same time, I gained first-hand insight into the textile machinery industry and learned how design can directly support a company’s growth from day one.